jpfaraco/mobile-agent/README.md

 # Autonomous Mobile Agent

-This document provides a comprehensive overview of the Autonomous Mobile Agent project, its architecture, and instructions for setup and execution.

 ## Project Overview

 This project implements an autonomous agent capable of navigating and interacting with Android applications to accomplish a predefined "mission."
 The agent uses a combination of computer vision and UI analysis to understand the device's screen and decide on the next course of action.